What your reaction to the Jussie Smollett story says about you

 — Eugene Gu, MD (@eugenegu) February 21, 2019

-If you believe victims of hate crimes (or sexual assault, for that matter) all the time, the worst that’s going to happen is that in the rare instance when those victims prove to be liars, you’ll feel deceived and gullible.
+If you believe victims of hate crimes or sexual assault all the time, the worst that’s going to happen is that in the rare instance when a victim proves to be a liar, you’ll feel deceived and gullible.
 It’s a small price to pay for helping the 99.5% of victims who aren’t lying.
 Believing victims only when it’s in your own interest to do so is its own form of abuse.